-The following three sections and Tables 3.1 and 3.2 explain and provide hypothetical examples of the impact of a Below-NAV Sale conducted by way of a public offering described below (the "Example Offering") on Non-Participating Existing Stockholders and Participating Existing Stockholders, each as defined below in the relevant sections.
+The following three sections and Tables 3.1 and 3.2 explain and provide hypothetical examples of the impact of a Below-NAV Sale conducted by way of a public offering described below (the "Example Offering") on Non-Participating Existing Stockholders and Participating Existing Stockholders.
 These examples are provided for illustrative purposes only.
 It is not possible to predict the level of market price decline that may occur during any Below-NAV Sale.